David Wright: 2008

-Wright began the year with two doubles, including a bases-clearing double, in finishing 2–4 with three RBIs in the Mets' Opening Day victory over the Marlins, 7–2.
-With the RBIs, Wright already halfway matched his RBI production from the preceding April.
-In the final game of the series, Wright went 3–5 with a 3-run home run.
-On April 13, Wright hit his 100th career home run, a solo shot off of Milwaukee Brewers pitcher Jeff Suppan.
+Wright began the year with two doubles, including a bases-clearing double, in finishing 2–4 with three RBIs in the Mets' Opening Day victory over the Florida Marlins, 7–2.
+With the RBIs, Wright was already halfway to matching his RBI production from the preceding April.
+In the final game of the series, Wright went 3–5 with a home run.
+On April 13, 2008, Wright hit his 100th career home run, a solo shot off of Milwaukee Brewers pitcher Jeff Suppan.

-Wright hit the first walk-off home run of his career on August 7, 2008.
+On August 7, Wright hit the first walk-off home run of his career against the San Diego Padres, giving the Mets a 5–3 victory.

-On November 5, 2008, Wright was announced as the recipient of the Rawlings' Gold Glove Award for third basemen.
+On November 5, Wright was announced as the recipient of the Gold Glove Award for third basemen.
 It was the second consecutive year in which Wright won the award.
 His teammate, Carlos Beltrán, also won the award for center fielders.
 He also won his second Silver Slugger Award.

-On December 22, 2008, Wright was announced as a member of Team USA in the 2009 World Baseball Classic (WBC) to be held in March 2009.
+On December 22, Wright was announced as a member of Team USA in the 2009 World Baseball Classic (WBC) to be held in March 2009.
 The third base position was taken by Alex Rodriguez in the 2006 WBC.

-Wright finished seventh in the voting for the 2008 NL MVP award after finishing the season with a .302 batting average with 33 home runs and 124 RBI.
+Wright finished seventh in the voting for the 2008 NL MVP award after finishing the season with a .302 batting average, 33 home runs and 124 RBI.